About us

 In 2006, David was appointed as Executive Secretary to the OSPAR Commission, the international convention for the environmental protection of the North-East Atlantic.
 He was intensively involved in the production of the OSPAR Quality Status Report 2010 and subsequent regional implementation of the EU Marine Strategy Framework Directive.
 Amongst other achievements, David coordinated and negotiated legislation for carbon capture and storage in deep sea geological formations (2007), Recommendations for the management of threatened and/or declining deep sea species and habitats (2010/11), and the establishment of the world’s first network of marine protected areas in Area Beyond National Jurisdiction (2010/2012).
 David has convened Ministerial meetings for both the OSPAR Commission and the Bonn Agreement, moderated sessions for both the United Nations Environment Programme and the Convention on Biological Diversity, and presented at many high-level meetings including the UN Working Group, Preparatory Committee and subsequent Intergovernmental Conferences on Biodiversity Beyond National Jurisdiction.

 David has also successfully concluded and operationalised partnership arrangements between OSPAR and the North-East Atlantic Fisheries Commission, the International Maritime Organisation and the International Seabed Authority.
 He is currently registered as a GESAMP expert and is a Visiting Professor at the World Maritime University in Sweden.
-David is the Coordinator for the Global Ocean Biodiversity Initiative (GOBI) and led the science-policy interface work in the EU ATLAS project.
+David was the Coordinator for the Global Ocean Biodiversity Initiative (GOBI) up until October 2025, and led the science-policy interface work in the EU ATLAS project.
 Most recently, studies have been undertaken for UNEP (Regional Seas Programme and the Kunming-Montreal Global Biodiversity Framework), FAO (cross-sector impacts on deep-sea fisheries) and IMO (use of existing measures in support of BBNJ implementation).

 Vikki Gunn trained as a geologist and completed her PhD in mining geology and petrology at the University of Southampton in 2002.
 Shortly afterwards, Vikki took up a position as a Project Manager at the National Oceanography Centre, and now has more than 20 years’ experience in managing EC-funded multidisciplinary marine research, dating back to the EUROSTATAFORM project in Framework Five.
 She was the Project Manager for the FP6 HERMES project and supervised the project management team for the FP7-funded HERMIONE project, as well as leading the outreach and training activities for HERMIONE.
 Vikki also has over 4 years’ experience as the senior administrator and divisional manager for the Directorate of Science and Technology at the National Oceanography Centre in Southampton (2009-2013).
 Vikki joined Seascape Consultants in 2013, bringing expertise in project coordination, communication, stakeholder liaison, project planning, reporting and reviews.
-She managed the EU H2020 MIDAS project on deep-sea mining and currently provides programme management and coordination support for the Global Ocean Biodiversity Initiative (GOBI).
+She managed the EU H2020 MIDAS project on deep-sea mining and currently provides programme management and coordination support for the Global Ocean Biodiversity Initiative (GOBI) and associated projects.
 Vikki led the knowledge sharing activities for the H2020 STEMM-CCS project, coordinated the work on capacity building, policy, stakeholder engagement and outreach in the iAtlantic programme and currently leads similar activities for the EPOC project.

 Marketa Zackova completed her BA in Political Science and International Relations in 2019 at Concordia University in Montreal and an MSc in Climate Change, Development and Policy at the Institute of Development Studies (IDS) at the University of Sussex in the UK.
 Shortly afterwards, Marketa joined the Secretariat of the Convention on Biological Diversity (CBD), where she provided programme management support to the marine, coastal and island biodiversity team.
 Over the years, she has serviced several meetings of the CBD subsidiary bodies and Conferences of the Parties, supporting negotiations on marine issues and organising ocean-related side events and thematic days.
 Recently, she supported CBD Parties in finalising the new modalities for describing ecologically or biologically significant marine areas (EBSAs) and modifying existing areas.
 Her work has also focused on advancing the work under the Sustainable Ocean Initiative (SOI), particularly the SOI Global Dialogue with Regional Seas Organizations and Regional Fishery Bodies, as well as supporting capacity-building workshops and coordinating ocean-related communication and awareness strategies.